-Do you want to stick to the basic or go beyond it?
-In other words: would you offer your visitors the same multi-language experience that they would get on any other Drupal 8 multilingual site or are you ready to take multilinguality to the next level and enhance it with an extra contributed module or two, as well?
+Do you want to stick to the basics or go beyond it?
+In other words: would you offer your visitors the same multi-language experience that they would get on any other Drupal 8 multilingual site or are you ready to take multilingualism to the next level and enhance it with an extra contributed module or two, as well?

 This being said, let us reveal to you the list of 5 Drupal 8 contributed modules, each one loaded with multilingual functionality, that you might want to supercharge your website with:

 First: A Few Words About the Out-of-the-Box Multilingual Functionality in Drupal 8

 You can easily consider yourself a spoiled one: Drupal 8's been built with multilingualism in mind!

 Therefore, if you would have had to mix and match an entire "array" of contributed modules for building a basic multilingual website in Drupal 7, it only takes 4 CORE modules to build a perfectly functional one in Drupal 8!

 You practically get multilingual functionality "by default"!
 A huge jump-start!